510: The Painted Hills

 I’m looking for a man with true grit.

 Camp Snoopy is a children’s theme park based on the comic strip “Peanuts” by Charles Schulz.
-It is generally located inside larger amusements: for example, there is a Camp Snoopy inside the Mall of America in Bloomington, Minnesota, and another one inside Knott’s Berry Farm in Buena Park, California.
+It is generally located inside larger amusements.
+The first was at Knott’s Berry Farm in Buena Park, California; there used to be one at the Mall of America in Bloomington, Minnesota.

 Please, sir, may I have some more?

-Beefaroni is a canned macaroni product made by Chef Boyardee, consisting of macaroni and beef in a tomato sauce.
+This is a 1960s-era jingle for Beefaroni, a canned macaroni product made by Chef Boyardee consisting of macaroni and beef in a tomato sauce.
 It and other Chef Boyardee products are popular with children.

 Life is pain, Tommy.

-Probably a reference to a line in The Princess Bride, a 1987 film based on the William Goldman novel of the same name: “Life is pain, highness.
+A paraphrased line from The Princess Bride, a 1987 film based on the William Goldman novel (who also wrote the screenplay): “Life is pain, highness.
 Anyone who says differently is selling something.”

 Watch the prints, Tommy—Hec Ramsey needs that hat.